The Final Terror: Home media

+Critical reception

 The film received mixed reviews at the time of its release, with numerous critics drawing comparisons to Deliverance (1972) and Friday the 13th (1980), due to the film's slasher elements set against a survivalist narrative.

 Kevin Thomas of the Los Angeles Times noted that the film does not contain "much of a story," though conceded that "Davis has managed to turn out a competent, though scarcely compelling, film with believable people.
 Although not for the faint of heart, The Final Terror avoids lingering morbidly over its bloodshed, and at least is not yet another exploitation of extreme violence against women."
 Writing for The Baltimore Sun, Stephen Hunter faulted the film as it "never builds any real tension or energy, even within the limited confines of the genre...
 Although the kids... are handsome enough, they never develop any personalities."
 Hunter did note, however, that the film's "production values are unusually high."
 The Palm Beach Posts Kathryn Buxton praised the film's setting and "likewise scenic cast" but added: "After her throat is cut by the slasher, Ms. Hanna is sewn miraculously back together by Ms. Ward, and she is up and walking in no time.
 Like that scene there is little sense, or tension, in The Final Terror."

 Terry Lawson of the Dayton Journal Herald criticized the film's plot for being derivative, adding that both Ward and Hannah "do their jobs, which is to look beautiful even when scared out of their makeup.
 The only real performance in the film is rendered by John Friedrich, who does a Robert De Niro imitation that is so blatantly bad that one can only hope he intended it as parody."
 Mike Hughes in the Lansing State Journal, was also critical, writing: "Davis seems to think he's doing a Bergman drama.
 He fills Terror with overlapping dialogue, mumbled lines, meandering cameras.
 Unfortunately, this is no high-class drama...
 Despite the arty efforts, Final Terror emerges as a movie only James Watt could love.
 It shows forests aren't that much fun after all."
 In their capsule review, the Shreveport Times deemed the film "another vehicle in the current horror genre with a newcomer cast and not much else."
 Writing for the Gannett News Service, Mike Hughes denounced the film as "cheap and bad, without trying to be...
 The cast is filled with good people who got better roles while this film was waiting on the shelf."

 On the internet review aggregator Rotten Tomatoes, the film holds a 33% approval rating with an average rating of 4.29/10 based on 9 reviews.
 AllMovie gave a 2.5 rating, citing the film as "mediocre" and recommending "worth watching more for its cast than for its clichéd story".